matej2/instagram-dm-webhook-service/README.md

 ## Contributing
 You can submit your commits on `beta` branch.
+For larger changes (features) we suggest you make separate branch and then make PR to `beta` branch.

 ### Instructions